Notre Dame Hounds

 The Notre Dame Hounds were a Canadian Junior A ice hockey team based in Wilcox, Saskatchewan.
 The team was affiliated with Athol Murray College of Notre Dame, a private boarding school established in 1920 and later renamed after Athol Murray, who directed the school and founded its hockey program.
 The Hounds were members of the Saskatchewan Junior Hockey League and played their home games in Duncan McNeill Arena.
 The team became national champions in 1988, representing Western Canada and winning the Centennial Cup.
-The Hounds have also operated successful Minor AAA teams over the course of their history.
+The Hounds also operated successful Minor AAA teams over the course of their history.
 The Hounds hockey program was notable for producing a number of players who have gone on to National Hockey League careers.
 The Hounds were relocated to Warman, Saskatchewan in 2025, becoming the Warman Wolverines.